FlintMcgy/FalconBMS-WDP-Fixes/README.md

 4. Replace the existing **Airports.xml** file with the one provided here
 5. Start WDP and verify that airfields are populated correctly

 ## Compatibility
 - Targeted at the current version **4.38.1 build 3315**
 - Older Falcon BMS or WDP versions may not be compatible

-## Attribution
-You are free to use, share, and modify the contents of this repository If you redistribute or build upon this work, **proper attribution to this repository is required**

 ## Disclaimer
 This project is community-made and is not affiliated with or endorsed by the Falcon BMS or Weapon Delivery Planner developers.
-Use at your own discretion
+Use at your own discretion.

-## Contributions
 Corrections, improvements, and feedback are welcome.
 If you find incorrect airfield data or issues with a specific theater, feel free to open an issue or submit a pull request

-## Links
-- TODO: add the forum link